mmontossi/fonts-rails/README.md

 # Fonts Rails

-Adds a simple helper to create the google fonts link tag in rails.
+Adds a helper to create the google fonts link tag in rails.

+## Why

+I did this gem to:

+- Normalize all html with dashes instead of underscores.

 ## Install